JuanPChicaC/JuanPChicaC/README.md

       </a>
     </h4>
     <p>
-      The <b><i>Portfolio Optimization Model</i></b> repository contains all the explanation related with the optimization problem that has to be solved to be used in the service.
+      The <b><i>Portfolio Optimization Model</i></b> repository contains all the explanation related with the <b><i>Markowitz optimization problem</i></b> that has to be solved to give advice about assets participation in the portfolio.
 Additionally, it contains the library that generalize the usage for any possible selected portfolio.
     </p>
   </li>